Bombing of Darwin: Opposing forces

 Despite Darwin's strategic importance to the defence of Australia, the city was poorly defended.
 The Australian Army's anti-aircraft defences comprised sixteen QF 3.7-inch AA guns and two 3-inch AA guns to counter aircraft flying at high altitude and a small number of Lewis Guns for use against low-flying raiders.
 The crews of these guns had conducted little recent training due to ammunition shortages.
 The air forces stationed in and near the town comprised No. 12 Squadron, which was equipped with CAC Wirraway advanced trainers (which had been pressed into service as fighters), and No. 13 Squadron which operated Lockheed Hudson light bombers.
 Six Hudsons, 3 from No. 2 Squadron and 3 from No. 13 Squadron, also arrived at Darwin on 19 February after having been evacuated from Timor.
 None of the six Wirraways at Darwin on the day of the raid were serviceable.
 At the time of the event, there was no functional radar to provide early warning of air raids, and the town's civil defences were dysfunctional.
-The Lowe Commission, which was appointed to investigate the raids shortly after they occurred, was informed that the Australian military estimated that Darwin would have needed 36 heavy anti-aircraft guns and 250 fighter aircraft to defend it against a raid of the scale which occurred on 19 February.
+The Lowe Commission, led by Victorian judge Charles Lowe and appointed to investigate the raids shortly after they occurred, was informed that the Australian military estimated that Darwin would have needed 36 heavy anti-aircraft guns and 250 fighter aircraft to defend it against a raid of the scale which occurred on 19 February.
 In addition to the Australian forces, ten United States Army Air Forces (USAAF) Curtiss P-40 Warhawks were passing through Darwin en route to Java on the day of the attack.
 The P-40 pilots were largely inexperienced in combat.

 A total of 65 Allied warships and merchant vessels were in Darwin harbour at the time of the raids.
 The warships included the United States Navy (USN) destroyer Peary and seaplane tender William B. Preston.
 The RAN ships in port were the sloops Swan and Warrego, corvettes Deloraine and Katoomba, auxiliary minesweepers Gunbar and Tolga, patrol boat Coongoola, depot ship Platypus, examination vessel Southern Cross, lugger Mavie, and four boom-net ships.
 Several USN and Australian troopships were in the harbour along with a number of merchant vessels of varying sizes.
 Most of the ships in the harbour were anchored near each other, making them an easy target for air attack.
 Moreover, no plans had been prepared for how the ships should respond to an air raid.